 When we see our role as ‘bridge-builder,’ the question remains: What bridge should we build?
 I’ve found that most bridges fall into one of three categories:

-- Scope-and-Sequence – Create a curriculum map that covers each grade-level standard in sequence.
+- Bridge 1: Content Coverage – Create a curriculum map that covers each grade-level standard in sequence.

-- Low-floor/High Ceiling – Use games, projects, and creative problem-solving to build conceptual understanding.
+- Bridge 3: Inquiry-Based Learning – Use games, projects, and creative problem-solving to build conceptual understanding.
 Challenge advanced students while being accessible to students with fewer basic skills.

 The ‘Three Bridges’ approach, however, can build upon the traditional approach in order to support a variety of learners.
 Using all three bridges makes planning and differentiation more manageable.
 Here’s a breakdown of what’s involved in each of the three approaches.